skfo763/ExpandableRecyclerview/README.md

 # ExpandableRecyclerview
-### Expandable Recyclerview that can collapse and expand the height of itself
+### Expandable Recyclervie which can collapse and expand the height of itself

 # Settings